MyLinuxChoice/AVAX_TraderJOE_Sniper_Bot-2022-WIN-MAC-LINUX-ANDROID/README.md

 [![Contributions Welcome](https://img.shields.io/badge/Type-FREE-green.svg?style=flat)]()

-<h3 align="center">⭐️ Support Uniswap Matic BSC ⭐️</h3>
+<h3 align="center">⭐️ Support AVAX ⭐️</h3>

-#### BSC SNIPER protocol is developed based on awesome open source research by Zcash team with the help of amazing Ethereum community
+#### AVAX SNIPER protocol is developed based on awesome open source research by Zcash team with the help of amazing Ethereum community
-#### Web3 Pancakeswap Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
+#### Web3  Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
 #### Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches